dills122/dills122/README.md

 Software Engineer specializing in the Fintech industry.

-- 🌱 I’m currently learning Solidity & Go
+- 🌱 Currently learning Go & Infastructure as Code (Terraform)
 - 🎓 BS in Computer Science & currently studying a BA in Finance & Accounting.
 - 💬 Lets nerd out about DeFi
 - ⚡ Fun fact: My favorite game is osrs, if you know you know.